ryannix123/rhel9-aws-graviton/AWS Infra Instructions/README.md

 - Create and manage Application Load Balancers (ALBs) that only accept HTTPS traffic (port 443)
 - Manage SSL certificates with AWS Certificate Manager (ACM)

+## Prerequisites

+To create this IAM user, you must have administrative access to your AWS account.
+You can use either:

+1. Your AWS root account (the email address you used to create the AWS account)
+2. An existing IAM user that has administrative permissions (with the AdministratorAccess policy or equivalent)

+**Security Best Practice:** Use an administrative IAM user instead of your root account whenever possible.
+The root account should only be used for tasks that specifically require root access.

 ## Creating the IAM User and Policy

 ### Step 1: Create a Policy Document